- Our Work

 With backing from the EPA, TWF is leading a cross-organization partnership was created to develop a watershed management plan (WMP) for the Warsaw-Winona area.
 In the process of building a WMP, we will gather and examine all the available watershed data, get input from the community, itemize the critical problem areas in the watershed, set goals and create an action strategy to get the improvements completed.

-A new Invasive Species management group has been set up locally as part of a statewide program to control the spread of harmful invasive plants on our land and in our water.
-In Indiana, an invasive species management organization was first established in 2008 and covered 35 counties in southern Indiana.
-In 2018 it was expanded into a statewide project – “Indiana Invasives Initiative”.
+This local group Invasive Species management group was established in 2020 as part of a statewide program to control the spread of harmful invasive plants on our land and in our water.
+Learn more and join the effort!